Call for appointment:410-553-8160 410-553-8160

 We treat a number of degenerative spine disorders, guiding you towards the best treatment possible.
 Common disorders include:

 Degenerative Disc Disease

-Degenerative disc disease is relatively common and is a normal part of aging.
+Degenerative disc disease is a relatively common, normal part of aging.
 This occurs when the disc (the cushions) in between the vertebra (the bones) in your back or neck wear out.
 The symptoms can range from mild to severe.

-Treatments include physical therapy, injections, bracing, and surgery in severe cases.
-Surgery usually entails removing the degenerated disc, placing a spacer where the disc was removed and fusing that portion of the spine.
+Treatments: Physical therapy, injections, bracing and surgery in severe cases are among the options.
+Surgery involves removing the damaged disc, placing a spacer and fusing that portion of the spine.

 Sciatica is a term used to describe pain traveling down your leg.
-This can be caused by a disc herniation, degenerative diseases, spondylolisthesis and in rare cases tumors or infections, and generally results in nerve compression.
+This can be caused by a disc herniation, degenerative diseases, spondylolisthesis and in rare cases tumors or infections.
+It generally results in nerve compression.

 Treatments: Sciatica may be treated with surgery by removing the cause of the compression by taking out a portion of the disc, in the case of a disc herniation, or by removing part of the bone or bone spur.

 Scoliosis is when the spine curves sideways into an "S" shape.
 While it usually begins in childhood, the pain can last into adulthood.

 Treatment: A spine surgeon can work with patients of all ages to develop a customized plan for management and treatment options.

 This is a narrowing of the spine canal, which may compress nerve roots or your spinal cord.
 It is caused by a number of conditions, and you can also be born with it.
 However, it usually occurs as a process of aging and is most common in patients over 50 years of age.